 Many commentaries have been used to understand each of the 150 songs of Tehillim; few relate to the meaning of their order and placement in the book.
 Contextual interpretation is an amazing tool that helps deepen our understanding of Tehillim based on this systematic method of analysis.
-Scroll down to see the first few classes of this course.
+Click on the image “The Book of Tehillim as a Book” to view as a pdf.
+The image icons are a graphic illustration of each book.
+Click on the title below the icon to view the topics for each book.
+This section is followed by the table of contents.

 Register for this course at Torah in Motion given weekly on Tuesdays 12:15 PM EDT / 7:15 PM IDT.
-This is a 30 session series that is taking place now through the end of April 2020.
-To recieve updates sign up for the Tehillim newsletter sign up below.
+This is a 30 session series that is taking place now through the end of April 2021.
+To receive updates sign up for the Tehillim newsletter sign up below.

 The poet’s moral and religious teachings, coping with evil, good virtues of people and closeness to God.
 (Almost) all the Tehillim are attributed to David.
 The psalmist wishes to internalize the teachings of the divine Torah (Ps 1 v2 – 40 v9).